Get the lowdown on the latest modern bathroom design features and current moods.

 Refreshing a bathroom doesn’t always require a total overhaul: it can be as simple as swapping the sink, the faucet or bathroom wall lights.
 And this year has seen the launch of some seductive new collections.
 From patterned sinks, taps and light switches in bold finishes, curved scalloped fish scale tiles, colourful mosiac tiles and sculptural freestanding baths to wood finishes, Crittall-style shower screens and double ended sinks, designers are moving away from hard, angular lines and instead leaning towards furniture and fittings in more flowing shapes.

 Whatever your style – whether you’re after an on-trend brass bathroom, rustic concrete space or a patterned encaustic look – if you’re planning to refresh your bathroom, we’ve got it covered.
-These are the latest bathroom fittings you’ll love for years to come.
+These are the latest bathroom fittings and luscious looks you’ll love for years to come.

 A one-size-fits-all approach just doesn’t cut it for today’s most design-conscious bathrooms.
 With the clue in its name, Axor’s MyEdition tap collection lets users choose from 15 surfaces in metal, wood, marble, leather and porcelain, making the design work for your existing scheme, not vice versa.

 Choosing something pretty to look at in the bathroom won’t be hard with Kohler’s Wading Pool basins.
 Featuring 17th-century Dutch art on onyx backdrops, they’re super-chic.